dragetd/ansible-role-container-service/README.md

 ![Pipeline](https://gitlab.com/draget/ansible-role-container-service/badges/main/pipeline.svg)
 ![Coverage](https://gitlab.com/draget/ansible-role-container-service/badges/main/coverage.svg)

+**Warning: This project is still in its setup phase and not yet usable!**

 This Ansible role helps to deploy container services defined as docker-compose files.
 Right now it is used mostly privately and has not yet stood the test of time.
 Feedback welcome!

 **Note:** This project is maintained on [GitLab](https://gitlab.com/draget/ansible-role-container-service) and mirrored to other platforms.
 Please open Issues and Merge Requests on GitLab!